 Getting financial help

-Individuals with low income and asset levels may qualify for Extra Help form Medicare to pay their Part D premiums and out-of-pocket drug costs.
+Individuals with annual incomes of less than $20,385 and financial resources of up to $15,510, or married couples with incomes of less than $27,465, might qualify for Extra Help from Medicare to pay their Part D premiums and out-of-pocket drug costs.

 Additionally, read about the six ways to lower your drug costs on Medicare.gov.

 This information was obtained from www.medicare.gov

 By contacting the phone number on this website you will be directed to a licensed agent.